Corn snakes have a reputation as great beginner snakes.

 - enables them to move their muscles and catch prey.
-The Corn Snake doesn’t inject its prey with venom – they constrict the likes of mice until they die from lack of oxygen.
+Corn snakes don’t inject their prey with venom – they constrict the likes of mice until they die from lack of oxygen.
 Corn snakes do have teeth, and these teeth all point backward.
 Using their teeth to grip their prey, escape is all but impossible for the rodents, birds, and lizards it feeds on.

-With heating the snake’s enclosure, you have a number of options.
-You can heat the enclosure from above.
-You can make use of a heat lamp or basking bulb.
-You can also heat the habitat from the ground up.
-This requires using a heating pad.
-The idea is to create a temperature range of about 75° Fahrenheit to 85° for your snake.
+You have a number of options for heating your pet’s enclosure.
+You can heat it from above, using a heat lamp or basking bulb.
+You can also heat the habitat from the ground up, using a heating pad.

 Corn snakes are semi-fossorial, spending quite a bit of their time underground.
 Most snakes like to hide, more so during the day if they’re a nocturnal type of snake.
-The Corn Snake is more a nocturnal snake than being a day time snake.
-It likes to spend time curled up in holes.
+The corn snake is more a nocturnal snake than a day time snake.
+It likes to spend the day curled up in holes.

-Snakes in the wild do this to keep themselves protected from predators and also to maintain stable body temperature.
-Snakes are also private creatures, so when you prepare an enclosure for your Corn Snake, you’ll need to provide it with a cage-like enclosure.
+Snakes in the wild do this to keep themselves protected from predators and also to maintain a stable body temperature.
+Snakes are also private creatures, so when you prepare an enclosure for your corn snake, you’ll need to provide it with places to hide.

-You can’t just assume that your Corn Snake is constantly calm and placid, because even a reptile has a bad day.
-There are actually a few aggressive behavior types you’ll discover in your Corn Snake – territorial-, feeding-, or defensive responses.
+You can’t assume that your corn snake will always be calm and placid, because even reptiles have bad days.
+There are actually a few aggressive behavior types you’ll discover in your corn snake: territorial, feeding, or defensive responses.

-If you’re in the change room trying on clothes, you become highly irritated when the salesperson sticks their head in and asks if everything’s okay.
-So it is with Corn snakes.
-When they’re ‘changing’ or shedding, they can be irritable, and they want their privacy.
+When you’re in a fitting room trying on clothes, you’d likely become highly irritated if a salesperson sticks their head in and asks if everything’s okay.
+It is the same with snakes.
+When they’re changing, i.e. shedding, they can be irritable, and they just want their privacy.

 Snakes like routine.
-They don’t like change, preferring calm consistency.
-Many humans find moving house very stressful, and your Corn Snake may find being moved to a bigger enclosure stressful and frustrating.
-Small wonder it’s aggression levels rise.
+They don’t like change and prefer calm consistency.
+Many humans find change, like moving house, very stressful.
+The same goes for your snake.
+Being moved to a bigger enclosure is stressful and frustrating, as is any other big change in its normal routine.

 Any snake is naturally aggressive when feeding as it wants to protect its food from predators.
 Also, a snake is sluggish after a meal, and it’s best to avoid handling your snake for about 48 hours once it has fed.

-Fortunately, should your Corn Snake be feeling a wee bit aggro and it bites you, it is really no cause for alarm.
+Fortunately, if your corn snake is feeling a bit aggressive and it bites you, it is really no cause for alarm.
 It’s merely a warning to be more cautious around your pet.

 Do Corn Snakes Smell?

-Snakes out in the wilds have the sun, fresh air, and nature, in general, looking out for them.
-Even so, there are herpetologists that say most snakes, even in nature, have a slightly fishy smell – not offensive, but a whiff nonetheless.
+Snakes out in the wild have the sun, fresh air, and nature in general looking out for them.
+Even so, most snakes, even in nature, have a slightly fishy smell – not offensive, but a whiff nonetheless.